Advanced Media Production

 Colour mode: RGB

 Language: The report and presentations should be in English if possible.
-I would prefer you to also do the main production in English - and it gives the possibility of wider dissemination - but this is not essential.
-If you do it in Swedish add English subtitles.
+The production should be in Swedish if appropriate, or English.
+If you do it in Swedish please add English subtitles.

-Each team should find a strong idea on which to base their production, and this must not be the same as another team.
+Each team should find a theme on which to base their production, and this must not be the same as another team.
+More details will be provided on the course Cambro website.

 Dewdney Andrew, Ride Peter: The digital media handbook, 2nd ed. : London : Routledge : 2013 : xii,